golang-migrate/migrate/TUTORIAL.md

 # Getting started
 Before you start, you should understand the concept of forward/up and reverse/down database migrations.

-Create new Go project and configure a database for it.
-Make sure that your database is supported [here](README.md#databases) For the purpose of this tutorial let's create PostgreSQL database called `example`.
+Configure a database for your application.
+Make sure that your database driver is supported [here](README.md#databases) For the purpose of this tutorial let's create PostgreSQL database called `example`.
 Our user here is `postgres`, and host is `localhost`.
 ```